Generalized numerical radius and related inequalities

 In \cite{Abu-kittaneh}, Abu Omar and Kittaneh defined a new generalization of the numerical radius.
 That is, given a norm $N(\cdot)$ on $\bh$, the space of bounded linear operators over a Hilbert space $H$, and $A\in\bh$

 They proved several properties and introduced some inequalities.
-We continue with the study of this generalized numerical radius and we develop diverse inequalities involving $\omega_N$.
-We also study particular cases with a fixed $N(\cdot)$, for instance the $p$- Schatten norms.
+We continue with the study of this generalized numerical radius and we develop diverse inequalities involving $w_N$.
+We also study particular cases when $N(\cdot)$ is the $p$- Schatten norm with $p>1$.